 Disabled as much stuff in ‘Startup’ as I could get away with.

-Fiddle with the search indexer (effectively, turn off).
+Fiddled with the search indexer (effectively, turn off).

-Uninstall some stuff.
+Uninstalled some stuff.
 (Just on principle.)

 (b) Does everything still run?
 Yes, as far as I can tell.
 Even stuff that has not been updated since early XP days seems to run (for example, the fast and easy former shareware spreadsheet AS-EASY-AS).
 BUT I notice that LaTeX running under cygwin does not seem to be working.
 Re-ran the configuration scripts (see here) and all was well.